-The Compensation Committee recognized that the proposed peer group was within reasonable size parameters (generally 0.5 times to 2 times the Company's revenues, assets, EBITDA and/or market capitalization) and were generally similar to the Company in terms of industry and/or operations.
+The Compensation Committee recognized that the designated peer group was within reasonable size parameters (generally 0.5 times to 2 times the Company's revenues, assets, EBITDA and/or market capitalization) and were generally similar to the Company in terms of industry and/or operations.

-The Compensation Committee then engaged L&A in November 2014 to conduct its annual competitive review of executive compensation for the Company's top five executives relative to its peer companies, as well as to analyze internal pay equity based on the peer group approved by the Compensation Committee.
+The Compensation Committee then engaged L&A in November 2016 to conduct its annual competitive review of executive compensation for the Company's top five executives relative to its peer companies, as well as to analyze internal pay equity based on the peer group approved by the Compensation Committee.
 L&A analyzed and compared each position's responsibilities and job title to develop competitive market data.
-L&A's analysis focused on the top five executives.
 Its executive compensation review covered the following elements of compensation: base salaries, annual bonuses, and equity compensation.
 L&A generated data on the components of the Company's compensation program compared to the market 25th percentile, market 50th percentile, and market 75th percentile of the designated peer group.

-Based on the compiled data and the comparisons prepared by L&A, the Compensation Committee, in consultation with the Company and L&A, determined that the total direct compensation for the Company's named executive officers relative to the designated peer group was generally positioned near the market 25th percentile, with certain elements of compensation such as base salary generally aligned below the market 25th percentile.
+Based on the compiled data and the comparisons prepared by L&A, the Compensation Committee, in consultation with the Company and L&A, determined that the total direct compensation for the Company's named executive officers relative to the designated peer group was generally positioned between the 25th percentile and 50th percentile range of the peer group.